 I am not, by a screeching far cry, someone who could hypothetically reach a life with no regret.
 Contentment to me is an overrated product of philosophy, not of nature, and therefore more often than not, I find myself restlessly curating for a much-er life.
 I benched more tablewares in the cabinet than the actual number of guests I could ever gather to my hypothetically dinner party.
 My closet is for someone who apparently comes across great occurrences that call for more than one (ok, five) sequinned Flapper dress.
 I limited myself to only four vintage-designed bicycles (so far) which I imagine cruising so hipster-ly through Williamsburg where our hypothetical loft resides, just above the hypothetical farmer’s market, where I buy hypothetical hydrangeas on weekends.
 Hey, I could go Paris on you but I want to keep it real.

 The other day, I crashed into a display of desires that evoked a whole new picture of hypothetical possibilities, a dashing sales-event of the uber-retro and adorable Airstream Trailers with skins so shiny I was blinded by its allure, parked dangerously close within our complex as if just the outrageously bloated price-tag wasn’t enough to keep me afar.
 I quickly realized this was no menu-item I could argue my monthly budget into.
 This game would have to be played in the kitchen.
 It would be a beautiful autumn morning (I wake up hypothetically early) in British Columbia where we and the pups spend a gorgeous camping trip by the salmon-filled rivers near… somewhere awesome.
+We may even need to do some research into the best survival knife for wilderness survival so that we can prepare the fish as well as we can in the outdoors.
 Jason, the hypothetical skillful fisherman CAN’T STOP wild salmons from HOOKING THEMSELVES onto his willful calls.
 I assume even he’s a slight bit impressed… the luck of the hypothetical.
 The wild salmons are then salted liberally and cured in the fridge while we watch our dogs chasing butterflies… just because.

 That afternoon, to prepare for the days ahead, I cook some cured salmon, crumble into pieces and mix with chopped smoked salmon, mayo, chili sauce and flakes.
 Some cold leftover rice embraces the salty mixture as a deep secret it’s never going to reveal, then go on to be toasted on the open grill we set by the camp (finger snaps, fire, just like that).
 The sky is darkening and there’s no sound but the cracking of toasting grains and the snoring of our butterfly-chasing dogs (let’s add a choco-lab to the bunch while we are at it)(bugs are not included in this hypothetically).
 Sheets of crispy nori open their arms and hug the rice balls because that’s what best friends do, and we devoured them with large smiles on our face reflected by the fire because life is good.
 Well, hypothetically at least.